 • congenital anomalies of the vertebrae and intervertebral discs.

-What is the danger of osteochondrosis of the neck?
+Why is osteochondrosis of the neck dangerous?

 Symptoms of cervical osteochondrosis